johngage/website-analyst/README.md

+# Started with simple template in Feb 2021; added elements; latest mod Mar 25 2021
+Adding a carousel slider partial template to layouts.
+TODO: test Add list of what has been added here.

 # Wowchemy's Hello World Template for [Hugo](https://github.com/gohugoio/hugo)

 Kick off your site with this Hello World boilerplate.
 This starter ships with the main Wowchemy configuration files you might need to get up and running fast with the Wowchemy Website Builder for Hugo.  👉 [**Get Started**](https://wowchemy.com/templates/)